Chromatic Alpha Complexes: Introduction

-When the data points are bi-chromatic, say red and blue, we have two sets of growing balls at our disposal.
-A natural way to relate them is to consider the inclusion map between the union of balls of one color, say the red ones, into the union of balls of both colors as their radii grow.
-Analogously to the mono-chromatic case, we apply homology with field coefficients and we get two filtrations of vector spaces and linear maps, together with maps induced by inclusions relating the two filtrations.
-These induced maps carry important information about the mingling of these two point sets.
-For example, if an essential cycle is present in the red filtration at a certain radius, it might or might not also be present in the red and blue filtration.
-If it is, such cycle will be in the image of the induced map, while if it is not, it will be in the kernel.
-More generally, given a pair of filtrations related by inclusions, we can look at the persistent homology of the subspace, the full space, the relative space, as well as the kernels, the images, and the cokernels of the maps induced by the inclusions \cite{CEHM09}.
-We call the collection of respective persistence diagrams the \emph{6-pack of persistence diagrams}, which we use to capture different aspects of the mingling between geometric sets.
+When the data is bi-chromatic, say \emph{red} and \emph{blue}, we have two sets of growing balls at our disposal.
+A natural way to relate them is to consider the inclusion map between the union of balls of one color, say the blue ones, into the union of balls of both colors.
+Like in the mono-chromatic case, we apply homology with field coefficients and get two persistence modules together with connecting maps, which are induced by inclusions relating the two filtrations.
+The connecting maps carry important information about the mingling of the two point sets.
+For example, if a cycle is present in the blue filtration at a certain radius, it may or may not also be present in the red and blue filtration.
+If it is, such a cycle will be in the image of the connecting map, while if it is not, it will be in the kernel.
+More generally, given a pair of filtrations related by inclusions, we can look at the persistent homology of the subspace, the full space, the relative space, as well as the kernels, the images, and the cokernels of the connecting maps \cite{CEHM09}.
+We call the resulting collection the \emph{6-pack of persistence diagrams}, which we use to capture different aspects of the mingling between geometric sets.
 One contribution of this paper is the study of relations between the six persistence diagrams composing the 6-pack, such as linear relations between their \emph{$1$-norms}, which are the sums of persistences of the points in the diagrams (Theorem \ref{thm:norm_relations}).